 (c) General description of the soil and geological conditions of the site, including results of any soil testing.

-(d) Inclusion of any unique site characteristics, including but not limited to features deemed important by the Massachusetts's Historical Commission, Natural Heritage, FEMA.
+(d) Inclusion of any unique site characteristics, including but not limited to features deemed important by the Massachusetts Historical Commission, Natural Heritage, FEMA.

-(2) Proposed development element shall describe the following:
+(2) Proposed development element, which shall describe the following:

-(a) List of all other permits, federal, state and local required for the proposed development.
+(a) List of all other permits, federal, state and local, required for the proposed development.

 (b) An area tabulation which will state along with the total area and percentage of the following: